samkeshmiri/task-printer/README.md

 ### Printing

 When you click on a task, you have two options:

-1. **Print This Task Only** - Prints just the task name in large text (perfect for pinning to a board)
+1. **Print This Task Only** - Prints just the task name in large, bold text centered on the receipt.
+Perfect for a single tearable piece to pin on your board or put in your progress jar.

-2. **Print With All Subtasks** - Prints the main task and all its subtasks (great for comprehensive lists)
+2. **Print With All Subtasks** - Prints each task as its own separate section with a cut between them:
+   - Main task printed in large text → cut
+   - Each subtask printed in large text → cut
+   - Result: Multiple tearable pieces, one for each subtask

+**Features:**
+- Text automatically wraps if task names are too long (max 16 characters per line in large text)
+- Printer stays connected between prints - no need to reconnect
+- Each printed section can be torn off individually

 ### Connecting Your Munbyn ITPP047 Printer